Chapter 3: Service Communication

 dashboard:

-title: "Adaptive Granularity Strategy Service Health"
+title: "Adaptive Granularity Governance: The Khan Microservice Pattern Service Health"

 panels: